wxWidgets/wxWidgets/docs/gtk/readme.txt

 You have downloaded the GTK+ port of the wxWidgets GUI library.

-It is recommended to use at least GTK+ 2.2.3 to get the most out of wxWidgets and some features are only available when using GTK+ 2.4 or even from GTK+ 2.8.
-Note that if you compile wxWidgets against GTK+ 2.8 your app will still work with older GTK+ version down to version 2.2 as wxWidgets tests for the presence of newer features at run-time and it will fall back to a generic implementation if these features are not present in the GTK+ version used.
+It is required to use at least GTK+ 2.4 and some features are only available when using GTK+ 2.8 or higher.
+Note that if you compile wxWidgets against GTK+ 2.8 your app will still work with older GTK+ version down to version 2.4 as wxWidgets tests for the presence of newer features at run-time and it will fall back to a generic implementation if these features are not present in the GTK+ version used.